Unforeseen Financial Hardship

 If you’re having problems meeting your existing Midlands Mortgage Trust (MMT) loan repayments or think that you may experience difficulty doing so in the near future please use the form below.

-As a current MMT customer, you are able to apply for financial assistance if you experience unforeseen problems such as:
+As a current MMT customer, you are able to apply for assistance if you experience unforeseen problems such as:

 - loss of employment